qxxel/cub3d/README.md

 A valid map is closed, wich as many parameters given next to this paragraph.

-The file il build like this:
+The file il build like this:42
 - 1 = `wall`
 - 0 = `floor`
 - E, W, N, S = `player spawn looking to the direction (ex: S = south)`